How to Know if You Have a Painkiller Abuse Problem

 What Are Some Of The Signs Of A Painkiller Abuse Problem?

 Many people who abuse prescription drugs do not realize that they have a problem until it is too late.
-That is why if you or one of your loved ones are using a prescription painkiller, then it is important for you to be able to recognize the signs.
-Below are some of the signs of a painkiller abuse problem:
+That is why if you or one of your loved ones are using a prescription painkiller, it is crucial for you to be able to recognize the signs.
+Below are some of the symptoms of a painkiller abuse problem:

-When you use a prescription painkiller for an extended period of time, your body has a tendency to become tolerant to it.
+When you use a prescription painkiller for an extended period, your body tends to become tolerant to it.
 You may need more of the medication to experience the same relief.
 However, increasing medication dosage without the consent of a doctor can be quite dangerous.
 If you notice that you have to keep increasing your dosage to experience relief, then you most likely have a prescription drug abuse problem.

 Changes In Health And Appearance

 Over time, a prescription painkiller addiction may begin to affect your health and appearance.
-You may begin to pay less attention to your personal hygiene as the result of your addiction.
+You may start to pay less attention to your hygiene as the result of your addiction.
 Your eating and sleeping habits may also change.
 Red, glazed eyes, runny nose, and a constant cough are some of the other signs of a prescription drug addiction.
-You may also begin to suffer blackouts.
+You may even begin to suffer blackouts.

 How Can You Benefit From Inpatient Rehab